Overseas educated dietitians – Examination stage

 The purpose of the examinations is to assess the competence of overseas qualified dietitians to practise dietetics in Australia.
 The examinations are based on the National Competency Standards for Entry Level Dietitians in Australia (NCS) (2015).
 Dietitians who pass both the written MCQ and oral examinations will be eligible to join the DA and the APD program.
 Both the MCQ exam and Oral exam can only be sat a total of 3 times each by any one candidate.

 A DSR assessment is valid for 3 years, failure to join the APD program within this period will result in the applicant having to re-complete the DSR process including any examinations they have previously passed.
 Any prior sittings will be counted in the limit of 3 sittings per exam.

-2021 Oral examinations have been tentatively scheduled for 22 April 2021, confirmation of this date will be posted later in the year.
+2021 Oral examinations have been scheduled for 29/30 April 2021 depending on the venue.
 A full list of the dates and venues can be found under the Examination venue and dates tab below.